microsoft/ccf-app-samples/data-reconciliation-app/docs/adr/05-Reporting.md

 ### Security

-Users will be authenticated via certificates, which is natively supported by the CCF framework.
+Users and Members will be authenticated via certificates, which is natively supported by the CCF framework.

 //TODO Add reference to this future ADR: https://github.com/microsoft/ccf-app-samples/issues/102